-In order to consider deformability and stiction we assume that a gaseous embolus in a vessel of similar size deforms to a sausage-like shape (shown schematically in figure \ref{fig:schematicgas}).
-This shape is a common finding in the arteries of patients following cardiac surgery, where autopsy reveals large numbers of sausage-like arteriole dilatations (\cite{moody1990a}).
+Gaseous emboli differ from solid thrombus and plaque since they are deformable and rapidly dissolve.
+To incorporate the effects of deformability and stiction we assume that a gaseous embolus in a vessel of similar size deforms to a sausage-like shape (shown schematically in figure \ref{fig:figure1}).
+This shape is a common finding in the cerebral arteries of patients following cardiac surgery, where autopsy reveals large numbers of sausage-like arteriole dilatations \citep{moody1990a}.
 The surface area of the embolus touching the side of the vessel is computed by correcting for a domed end with the same radius as the vessel.
-The length of the cylindrical part of the embolus is $L=(V_{\rm emb}-4\pi R_{\rm vessel}^3/3)/\pi R_{\rm vessel}^2$, and the surface area touching the side is $2\pi R_{\rm vessel} L$.
+The length of the cylindrical part of the embolus is $L=(V_{\rm emb}-4\pi r_{\rm vessel}^3/3)/\pi r_{\rm vessel}^2$, and the surface area touching the side is $2\pi r_{\rm vessel} L$.

-An embolus will stop moving when the pressure drop over a stationary embolus is insufficient to overcome stiction, i.e. $\Delta p / \pi R_{\rm vessel}^2 < 2 K (V_{\rm emb}-4\pi R_{\rm vessel}^3/3) / R_{\rm vessel}$.
-The coefficient of stiction has been measured, and is $K=10$Nm$^{-2}$ (\cite{suzuki2003a}).
-The pressure drop for the stationary embolus is equal to the difference between the pressure at the bifurcation upstream from the embolus and the capillary network (since the blood in vessels downstream of the embolus is not moving, and therefore there is no additional pressure drop over the downstream vessels).
+An embolus will come to rest when the pressure drop over a stationary embolus is insufficient to overcome stiction, because the force on the embolus generated by the pressure drop, $\pi r_{\rm vessel}^2\Delta p$ is less than the limiting force of stiction, $2K\pi r_{\rm vessel} L$, i.e. $\pi r_{\rm vessel}^2\Delta p < 2 K (V_{\rm emb}-4\pi r_{\rm vessel}^3/3) / r_{\rm vessel}$.
+The coefficient of stiction has been measured to be $K=10$ Nm$^{-2}$ \citep{suzuki2003a}.
+The pressure drop for the stationary embolus is equal to the difference between the pressure at the bifurcation upstream from the embolus and the capillary network (since there is no blood-flow in vessels downstream of the embolus the pressure is equal to that of the capillaries).

-The need to assign values to the pressures at bifurcations in the arterial tree is an added complication of dealing with deformable gaseous emboli, and means that at least a basic fluid dynamical analysis of flows in the tree is needed.
-This will be discussed below.